If you're in immediate danger

 Help for men

-If you’re made to feel scared, controlled or unable to make your own decisions by your partner, ex-partner or a family member, you’re being abused.
+If you’re made to feel scared, controlled or unable to make your own decisions by your partner, ex-partner or a family member, this could be abuse.
 Your relationship doesn’t have to be physically violent to be abusive.

 Healthy relationships aren’t like this.
-Abusive behaviour is always unacceptable and it’s not your fault.
-It’s important to know that your abuser is responsible for their own choices and actions.
+Abusive behavior is always unacceptable and it’s not your fault.
+It’s important to know that person using abusive behavior is responsible for their own choices and actions.

 Domestic abuse is experienced by people of all ages, all backgrounds, genders, gender identities and sexualities.
 Whoever you are and whatever abuse you’re experiencing, it’s not your fault and you’re not alone.

 We support men aged 16 years and over, living in Nottingham city and 18 years and over living in Nottinghamshire county.

 We work with all sexualities, ethnicities and cultural backgrounds and our support is provided by a dedicated team of qualified Independent Domestic Violence Advocates (IDVAs).